george0st/qgate-graph/docs/how-to-read.md

 ## 2. Practical explanation

+Let's break down one sample chart.

 ![graph](https://github.com/george0st/qgate-graph/blob/main/assets/sample01.png?raw=true)

 You can see in the main graph the throughput per second for three different curves with one (green curve), two (purple curve) and three (red curve) processes.
-The graph specify detail such as HASH, General, 30000 docs and important information about HW configuration (8 CPU, 8 GB RAM).
+The graph specify details such as HASH, General, 30000 docs and important information about HW configuration (8 CPU, 8 GB RAM).

-NOTE: In case of e.g. more cores, memory, etc. the outputs can be different.
+NOTE: In case of e.g. more cores, memory, etc. the outputs/graphs can be different.

 ### 2.1 About one process (green curve):
  - The throughput for one process